This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Spain (at least 1 case)

-Spain confirmed its first case Friday according to a statement from the Health Minister’s Office.
-According to the release, the patient is currently under observation at a hospital in La Gomaera a small island that is part of the Canary Islands.
+Spain confirmed its first case Friday, according to a statement from the Health Minister’s Office.
+The statement said the patient is currently under observation at a hospital in La Gomaera, a small island that is part of the Canary Islands.

 The patient is part of a group of five people that health officials on the island say are “under observation” after being in contact with a person in Germany who has been diagnosed with the virus, the release stated.